vuesence/vue-faq/docs/en/development/stores.md

 However, it is architecturally a bad idea to just share a variable.
 Usually there is business logic around this variable, which should be made available.

 For example, authentication requires not only the fact that the user is logged in, but also the associated methods - `login()`, `logout()`, `register()`, `isAuthenticated()`.
-Synthesizing some kind of steit and the accompanying business logic yielded the so-called composable functions in Vue 3.
+Synthesizing some kind of state and the accompanying business logic yielded the so-called composable functions in Vue 3.

 In some sense, it is an analog of an object in OOP.